FelixOnline/v2/content/articles/2017-1-20-problematic-faves-j-cole-and-jesse-hughes.md

  - /music/6669/problematic-faves--j-cole-and-jesse-hughes
 imported: true
 comments:
+ - value: >
- - An artist that I used to really admire and had listened to for years was outed as a rapist and while I sometimes still listen to his music its hard not to think about what he did
+     An artist that I used to really admire and had listened to for years was outed as a rapist and while I sometimes still listen to his music, it's hard not to think about what he did.

 # Article Taxonomies
 categories: